WHMCS Integration • WordPress, Joomla, Custom Templates

 Most people try to solve the problem by replicating products' pages on WordPress and link them to their counterparts on WHMCS.
 This adds steps to the purchasing process making it too long and complex for no actual reason.

 Moreover WHMCS is so bad at SEO that causes problems with indexing and duplicate content.
-This affects also your CMS since search engines penalties affect both systems.
+This affects also your CMS since search engines see them as a whole and not as two separate entities.

 Both platforms have to stay on separate hosting plans to avoid vulnerabilities.
-In fact a cracker could get access to WHMCS by simply exploiting a vulnerability of your CMS.
+In fact a cracker could get access to WHMCS by exploiting a vulnerability of your CMS and viceversa.
 The very fact that systems have to stay separated can turn the easiest of the task into a PHP nightmare.
+That's how most people end up using iframes which is bad.

 We could go on forever with examples but it's clear that WHMCS bridges and integrations are not the way to go.
 It requires to much work and efforts that you weren't expecting.
 Completing an integration takes months.
 Keeping it functional with upgrades is an ongoing concern that never ends.